 - Bad Ragaz Ring Method.
 It rehabilitates the neuromuscular abilities using floatation rings that support the patient horizontally in the water while the patient exercises with the therapist.
 The rings are around the neck, pelvis, arms, and knees.

 - The Burdenko Method.
 It is used along with land exercises by professional athletes.
 It develops the patient’s balance, flexibility, coordination, speed, and strength.

 - The Halliwick Concept.
 It was initially designed for a school for girls with disabilities.
-It focuses on motor control, especially core stability and sense of balance.
-The emphasis is on rotational control, balance control and swimming.
+It focuses on motor control, especially core stability and a sense of balance.
+The emphasis is on rotational control, balance control, and swimming.